 Those who want a third party app to clean up the Android memory and clear the junk files, you can depend on Files Go App from Google.
 Files Go is a smart file manager designed by Google, going to deal with tons of junk files on the Android phone.
 The storage cleaning app has several features where you can organize and clean up the stored data.
 The functionality includes cleaning up unused apps, clearing app cache, removing unused files, duplicate files, and clear trash data.

 In addition to the file managing functionality, Files Go can help to share files offline using WiFi Hotspot.
 Besides, Google claims that Files Go can send files between devices of more than 500 times the speed of Bluetooth.
 This feature is useful if you want to move any file from Android to PC to free up space.

 This Google Lite app for Android is new in the app store, gaining a lot of attention.
 Google has now officially launched this Android File Manager app and promises to revive the storage and speed of your Android smartphone.

 So that’s it.
 If you want your Android device storage to be reviewed and freed up, look no further than these steps to do so.
 A device with not much free storage can give an annoyingly slower performance.
 More usage scenarios will deliver more storage to be filled up on your device.
-Especially for the devices that have updated from the older version to the new Android version of Android Oreo.
-Always keep your Android Oreo clean and leave a space on storage to get some breathing space for the phone to perform well.
+Especially for the devices that have updated from the older version to the new version of Android.
+Always keep your Android phone clean and leave a space on storage to get some breathing space for the phone to perform well.